fluxcd/flux/site/how-it-works.md

 ## Monitoring For New Images

 Flux reads a list of running containers from Kubernetes.
-For each image, it will querey the container registry to obtain the most recently released tag.
+For each image, it will query the container registry to obtain the most recently released tag.

 You can then observe whether containers are running the most recent